Important Alerts

 University of Sussex English Language Requirements

-Apart from the academic requirements, you also need to meet English proficiency requirements in any of the exams required to study in UK.
+Apart from the academic requirements, Indian students also need to meet English proficiency requirements in any of the exams required to study in UK to get into Sussex.
 More information is tabulated below.

 |---|---|